 Rodents can enter buildings through very small openings.
-Mice can enter a building through a hole as small as a dime and rats as small as a quarter.
+Mice are known to enter buildings through openings that are as small as a dime and rats as small as a quarter.
 Rodents can also damage the interior of a home or building.
 Rodents often build nests, and gather, and store a large amount of food (e.g. grains, nuts, seeds, etc.) behind walls, in crawl spaces, and in attics.
 Not only do rodents contaminate food, they also spread disease.
 They also attract other pests by the way they spread and store food.

 Rodents are known to re-arrange wall and attic insulation to create nesting sites.
 They also cause damage due to their gnawing habits.
 They often damage walls, appliances, furniture, and electrical lines.
 In fact, it’s estimated that up to 8% of all house and building fires are caused by mice and rats from gnawing on electrical wiring.